02 Aug Need a GDPR compliant data processing agreement?

-- prescribe a procedure to notify data breaches, also prescribing a template notification form in order to ensure that the information to be potentially submitted to the data protection authority and to investigate on the data breach is immediately communicated through a dedicated channel of communication to ensure that the plan aimed at minimising the negative effects of the data breach is immediately activated.
+prescribe a procedure to notify data breaches, also prescribing a template notification form in order to ensure that the information to be potentially submitted to the data protection authority and to investigate on the data breach is immediately communicated through a dedicated channel of communication to ensure that the plan aimed at minimising the negative effects of the data breach is immediately activated.

-And as usual, if you found this article interesting, please share it on your favorite social media and register to our newsletter Also don’t forget to try Prisca our GDPR chatbot described HERE
+As usual, if you found this article interesting, please share it on your favorite social media and register to our newsletter Also don’t forget to try Prisca our GDPR chatbot described HERE